 Under the direction of Google co-founders Page and Sergey Brin, Google engineers explored alternatives to using Java technology, but ultimately concluded they all suck,” the email said.

 Google should license Java technology, according to the email, which Alsup read aloud in court.

 Google attorney Robert Van Nest responded that the email was sent after Oracle had threatened Google with litigation last year -- not when Android was first launched in 2007.

 Alsup warned Google it could suffer drastic penalties if Oracle is able to prove Google willfully infringed Oracle’s patents.

 A Google spokesman declined to comment.

 At one point, the judge expressed frustration when Holtzman appeared hesitant to discuss certain details of the case openly in court.

 ”This is public proceeding.
 You lawyers and companies are not going to handcuff the court,“ Alsup said, adding: This is not a wholly owned subsidiary of Oracle Corp.”

 An Oracle spokeswoman declined to comment.

 The case in U.S. District Court, Northern District of California, is Oracle America, Inc v.
 Google Inc, 10-3561.
-(Reporting by Dan Levine; editing by Andre Grenon)
+(Editing by Andre Grenon)